 Working Knowledge of English

 We’ve identified insufficient language skills as a barrier to effective communication.
 Still, this shouldn’t be a headache with Ukrainian developers.
-80% of local IT specialists know English at the Intermediate or upper level.
+80% of local IT specialists know English at the Intermediate or Upper Levels.
 This means that you shouldn’t experience misunderstandings if you offshore to Ukraine.

-Ukrainian rates and wages are times lower than those in the US or Europe.
-Yet, the quality of service doesn’t fall behind.
+Ukrainian rates and wages are several times lower than those in the US or Europe, yet the quality of service doesn’t fall behind.
 Ukrainian specialists can also share useful advice if they see a better solution to save effort and money.
 Moreover, with intense competition, providing quality service is an essential condition for success.
 Consider cooperating with an IT BPO company in Ukraine to attract the best talents and cut business expenses.

 In general, offshoring is a great idea for boosting your business without spending too much.
 But you should consider all the offshoring pros and cons before you decide.
 Identify what your company needs and seek out the best solution.
 Hopefully, this article has explained what offshoring is and how it can benefit your business.
 If you’re interested in recruitment, legal, accounting services and want to open an R&D office in Ukraine, Alcor may be able to help.
 While we provide necessary support of your routine tasks and back-office assistance, you can fully enjoy the perks of the offshore business model and its cost-effective solutions.